Grade Forgiveness (Formerly known as "Academic Renewal")

 Course Repeats with "Grade Forgiveness."

-Formerly known as "Academic Renewal" at SJSU, Grade Forgiveness is the circumstance in which the new grade replaces the former grade in terms of the calculation of GPA.
+Formerly known as "Academic Renewal" at SJSU, Grade Forgiveness is the circumstance in which the new grade replaces the former grade with respect to the calculation of GPA.
 The original grade remains on the transcript.
-Effective Fall 2009, there is no need to petition for grade forgiveness.

 - Undergraduate and postbaccalaureate students may repeat a maximum of 16 units of total Grade Forgiveness, consisting of a combination of up to 9 units (maximum) of lower division (numbered 0-99) course work, and up to 9 units (maximum) of upper division (numbered 100-199) course work.